-In a medium sauce pan, heat unsalted butter.
-Add quartered scallops and shrimp.
+- In a medium saucepan, heat the butter.
+Add the scallops and shrimp.
 Cook, stirring occasionally, for 2-3 minutes or until opaque and cooked.
 Remove and set aside.

-In the same sauce pan, add 1/4 cup red onion, 1/4 cup red bell pepper, garlic, ginger.
+- In the same sauce pan, add 1/4 cup of the red bell pepper, red onion, garlic and ginger.
 Saute for 2 minutes, or until vegetables start to soften.
-Add curry paste, mixing until fragrant.
+Add the curry paste, mixing until fragrant.

-Add lime juice, basil, coconut milk and vegetable or seafood broth.
+- Stir in the lime juice, basil, coconut milk and broth.
 Whisk until combined.
-Bring to a low bowl for 10 minutes, or until mixture is heated and slightly reduced.
-Broth will be loose, this isn't a thick bisque.
+Bring to a low simmer for 10 minutes, or until mixture is heated and slightly reduced.
+Broth will be loose.

-While broth boils, combine remaining raw 1/4 cup red onion and 1/4 cup red bell pepper with both types of corn and cooked seafood.
+- While broth boils, combine remaining the remaining 1/4 cup red bell pepper with the corn and cooked seafood.
 Toss to combine and then spoon into serving bowls.
 The hot broth will heat the other ingredients when it is added.